Voice of Customer Plan

-As we kick start 2013, my team is working out our voice of customer plan for the year.
+As we kick start 2013, our product management team is working out our voice of customer plan for the year.
 We recognize that last year, while we made sporadic customer contact, it was primarily sales driven and we were too engineering focused.

 Why are Customer Visits Important?